 There are even a few published books calling themselves the Necronomicon.
 Most are little more than black-magic occultism books that will make passing references to Cthulhu at best, and no reference to Lovecraft at all at worst.
 The most famous is the Simon Necronomicon, but one that is closest to what the fictional Necronomicon contained is probably Necronomicon: the Wanderings of Alhazred, as written by occult writer Donald Tyson.

-In the novel The Amazing Adventures Of Kavalier And Clay, the protagonists create a comic book series called The Escapist.
+In the novel The Amazing Adventures of Kavalier and Clay, the protagonists create a comic book series called The Escapist.
 Then a 6-issue miniseries came out, printing various comic book stories from The Escapist, from the '40s through the present, with explanatory articles by real important figures in the comic book world, about the series' various publishers, and its place in the changing trends and values in the history of comics.

 Telegraph Avenue had a record store featured in the book defictionalised as part of the book's advertising campaign.
 An article on the campaign even cites this page.

-The The War Against The Chtorr series features the Mode Training, which is kind of self-help training on acid.
+The The War Against the Chtorr series features the Mode Training, which is kind of self-help training on acid.
 Guess what?
 David Gerrold, the author, is building an actual Mode Training program.
 Oddly, one of the books has him set aside some pages to point out that Mode Training is fictional and he never wants to see anyone creating "Mode Training" and charging people money for it, because it was rather dangerous.
 Perhaps this meant other people.

 Several segments of the titular play of Robert W. Chambers' short story collection King in Yellow have been later written by other authors.
 Thom Ryng is the possibly the only one who has not only written the whole thing, but also had it actually played on stage.
 No reports of insanity have been made of the readers, but save for a few anachronisms in language and style, it's a very good and suitably bleak story of how You Can't Fight Fate in a world inhabited by monsters.

 The Dragonlance Chronicles and subsequent campaign setting use the Inn of the Last Home as a starting point, which is known for Otik's famous spiced potatoes.
-Enthusiastic Dragonlance fans have created several recipes for the potatoes and one such recipe was listed as an notation in the Annotated Dragonlance Chronicles.
+Enthusiastic Dragonlance fans have created several recipes for the potatoes and one such recipe was listed as a notation in the Annotated Dragonlance Chronicles.

-Around the World in Eighty Days inspired real people, like reporter Nelly Bly, to see if they circumnavigate the globe in eighty days or less.
+Around the World in 80 Days inspired real people, like reporter Nelly Bly, to see if they circumnavigate the globe in eighty days or less.
 (She could, and did — without using automobiles or planes, since those didn't exist yet when she made her trip.)

 Andrea Camilleri's books are set in Vigata, a fictional town in Sicily, which is based on Porto Empedocle (Camilleri's birthplace) and Licata.
 In 2003, Porto Empedocle changed its official denomination to...
 Porto Empedocle Vigata.